lizliz/teaspoon/source/index.rst

 Collaborators
 ***************

-The code is a compilation of work done by `Elizabeth Munch <http://www.elizabethmunch.com>`_ and `Firas Khasawneh <http://www.firaskhasawneh.com/>`_ along with her students and collaborators.
+The code is a compilation of work done by `Elizabeth Munch <http://www.elizabethmunch.com>`_ and `Firas Khasawneh <http://www.firaskhasawneh.com/>`_ along with their students and collaborators.
 People who have contributed to teaspoon include:

 - `Audun Myers <https://github.com/myersau3>`_
 - Melih Yesilli